-7. Will be suitable for the property on which it is proposed, considering the property's size, location, topography, vegetation, soils, natural habitat, and hydrology, and, if appropriate, its ability to be buffered or screened from neighboring properties and public roads.
+(7) Will be suitable for the property on which it is proposed, considering the property's size, location, topography, vegetation, soils, natural habitat, and hydrology, and, if appropriate, its ability to be buffered or screened from neighboring properties and public roads.

-The Site meets the physical requirements of the RDO District, such as size and access from a County or State highway.
-The project has been designed to make use of existing topography as much as possible so that landforms and vegetation help to screen buildings from view.
-Development was arranged onsite to utilize existing tree masses for screening and softening and to limit clearing of woodland habitat.
+• The Site meets the physical requirements of the RDO District, such as size and access from a County or State highway.
+The Project has been designed to make use of existing topography as much as possible so that landforms and vegetation help to screen buildings from view.
+The design utilizes existing tree masses for screening and softening and to limit clearing of woodland habitat.
 Trees will be provided at varying intervals along roads and sidewalks for shade and cadence.
 New landscaping around structures will focus views and provide pedestrian scale, color and ornamental interest.
 Stormwater management facilities have been sited in areas with preferable soils.
-The hillside and ridge in the western portion of the site are remaining largely undisturbed to protect wildlife and existing habitat.
+The hillside and ridge in the western portion of the Site will remain largely undisturbed to protect wildlife and existing habitat.

-8. Will be subject to such conditions on operation, design and layout of structures, and provision of buffer area as may be necessary to ensure compatibility with surrounding uses and to protect the natural, historic, and scenic resources of the Town.
+(8) Will be subject to such conditions on operation, design and layout of structures, and provision of buffer area as may be necessary to ensure compatibility with surrounding uses and to protect the natural, historic, and scenic resources of the Town.